 • Performance of heat pump water heaters

 Robb has published and presented results of these efforts at conferences across the country.
-He also leads classes and workshops at many regional events to help builders, designers, and contractors find effective, practical ways of making healthier, more efficient, and more durable buildings.
+He also leads classes and workshops to help builders, designers, and contractors find effective, practical ways of making healthier, more efficient, and more durable buildings.